siddharthshah3030/recommendation/README.md

-### currently it's movie recommendation system
+### Let's recommend movies to users
 dataset used: [MovieLens ](https://grouplens.org/datasets/movielens/)

-currently it is item based recommendation only
+### Features
+ - Item-based
+ - Matrix factorization

-soon i'll add more and better models in the same dataset and probably compare their score on test set
+soon i'll add more and better models in the same dataset and probably compare their score on test set too

 ### Todos